EnricoPicci/git-metrics/README.md

 `npx -p git-metrics run-all-reports-on-merged-repos`

-The reports produced merge the git logs of the different reports and treat them as a single logical git log.
+The reports produced merge the git logs of the different repos and treat them as a single logical git log.

 ## RUN TOOLS TO ANALYZE MANY REPOS